About the Community Streets Program

 Non-emergency maintenance requests for topics such as missing or damaged traffic signs, traffic signal issues, potholes, or litter or debris on a roadway can be reported to us anytime using SeeClickFix.

-The Community Streets Program addresses traffic concerns on residential streets.
-Residential streets provide direct access to homes within your neighborhood, are intended to be calm and quiet, and prioritize safety and livability over higher speeds or traffic volumes.
+The Community Streets Program addresses traffic concerns on non-arterial, residential streets.
+Residential streets provide direct access to homes within your neighborhood, are intended to be calm and quiet, and are not designed to move vehicles from one part of the city to another.

 Example of a residential street in Bellingham (Grant Street)